infrarik/mqttremote/README.md

 ---

-## Short press and long press
+## Short press, double press and long press

-Each physical button supports two independent actions:
+Each physical button supports three independent actions:

 ### Short press
 The short action fires **immediately on press** (falling edge).
 The configured MQTT message and/or HTTP POST request are sent.

+### Double press
+Two quick successive presses trigger the double press action.
+The MQTT message and/or HTTP POST request configured for double press are sent, independently from the short press action.
+If both the MQTT topic and POST URL are empty, nothing is sent.

 ### Long press
 If the button is held beyond the configured threshold (800 ms by default), the long action fires **once**, without waiting for release.
 If both the MQTT topic and POST URL are empty, nothing is sent.

 > **Example Somfy usage:**
 > - Short press UP → topic `/shades/1/command`, payload `up` → raise the blind
+> - Double press UP → topic `/shades/1/command`, payload `my` → memorised position
-> - Long press UP → POST `http://esp-somfy/shade/1/command`, body `{"command":"my"}` → memorised position
+> - Long press UP → POST `http://esp-somfy/shade/1/command`, body `{"command":"my"}` → memorised position via API
 > - Short press DOWN → MQTT + POST simultaneously → lower the blind and notify a third-party server
+> - Double press MY → empty topic, POST URL only → custom command via REST API
 > - Long press MY → empty topic, POST URL only → motor recalibration via REST API

 ---